jnewland/ha-config/alexa/README.md

 # Alexa

-The Echo devices in our house respond to basic "turn on" and "turn off" commands for [this set of devices, groups, and scenes](http://alexa.amazon.com/spa/index.html#smart-home).
+The Echo devices in our house respond to basic "turn on" and "turn off" commands for [this set of devices and groups](http://alexa.amazon.com/spa/index.html#smart-home).
 For example:

 * Alexa, turn off the living room lights
 * Alexa, turn on the great room